MustafaDiaa/Sarahah_ASKME/README.md

 # Sarahah_ASKME
 A clone for Sarahah App in which user can anonymously send message to existing users in database.
 Built using Node.js, Express, Mongoose and tested with Postman.
+Made consideration to the code readability and folder structure.

+Authentication/Authorization using jsonwebtoken.
+Password hashed using bcryptjs.
+File upload using Multer, with some modification to add more customization to the folder path to be more dynamic.
+In which someone can save the uploaded files to any specified custom path.

-The app has been built upon applying many concepts like:
+The app has applied many concepts like:
 1- Authentication/Authorization Middleware
 2- Global Error Handling
 3- Global Validation